Metrizable uniform spaces: Metrizable uniform spaces

 \item for any distinct points $x,y\in S$ there exists an $n$ such that no element of $C_n$ contains both $x$ and $y$. \end{properties}

-Two fundamental sequences of covers $C_n$ and $D_n$ are {\it equivalent} if for each $n$ there exists an $m$ such that $C_m$ refines $D_n$ and $D_m$ refines $C_n$.
-A {\it basis} for a metrizable uniformity $u$ on $S$ is a fundamental sequence of covers $C_n$ such that each $C_n$ is uniform with respect to $u$, and every uniform cover $C$ of $(S,u)$ is refined by some $C_n$.
+A {\it basis} for a metrizable uniformity $u$ on $S$ is a fundamental sequence of covers $C_n$ of $S$ such that each $C_n$ is uniform with respect to $u$, and every uniform cover $C$ of $(S,u)$ is refined by some $C_n$.
+If $u$ is induced by a metric $d$ on $S$, then the covers $C_n$ of $S$ by the open $d$-balls of radius $2^{-n}$ about all points of $S$ form a {\it standard} basis of $u$.

+Two fundamental sequences of covers $C_n$ and $D_n$ of $S$ are {\it equivalent} if for each $n$ there exists an $m$ such that $C_m$ refines $D_n$ and $D_m$ refines $C_n$.
 Clearly, every two bases of $u$ are equivalent; and every fundamental sequence of covers of $S$ that is equivalent to a basis of $u$ is itself a basis of $u$.
-On the other hand, if $d$ is a metric on $S$ inducing $u$, then the covers $C_n$ of $S$ by the balls of radius $3^{-n}$ about all points of $(S,d)$ form a {\it standard} basis of $u$. \end{definition}